viRingbells/switch-case/README.md

 Prepare before each case start to test.
 The returning result should be an array and will replace input for matching and executing logics.
 You should overwrite this for your own use.

-#### switcher.proxy(...input) @overwrite
+#### switcher.nesting(...input) @overwrite

-Process the input before proxying.
-The returning result should be an array and will replace the input for the proxy switcher.
+Process the input before nested switcher starts to work.
+The returning result should be an array and will replace the input for the nested switcher.
 You should overwrite this for your own use.

 #### switcher.match(condition, ...input) @overwrite